ServiceCutter/ServiceCutter/readme.md

 This readme focuses on installation and development aspects.
 A comprehensive documentation of the import format and all coupling criteria can be found in the [wiki](https://github.com/ServiceCutter/ServiceCutter/wiki) of this repository.

 The Service Cutter is based on the Bachelor Thesis by [Lukas Kölbener](https://github.com/koelbener) and [Michael Gysel](https://github.com/gysel).
 Build status: [![Build Status](https://travis-ci.org/ServiceCutter/ServiceCutter.svg?branch=master)](https://travis-ci.org/ServiceCutter/ServiceCutter)

 # Overview

-The Service Cutter consists of the following components:
+Service Cutter consists of the following components:

 * **Editor** - a web application, the graphical user interface of the Service Cutter (based on [JHipster](https://jhipster.github.io/)).
 * **Engine** - the RESTful HTTP API offering the core functionality of the service cutter (based on [Spring Boot](http://projects.spring.io/spring-boot/) and [Jersey](https://jersey.java.net/))